headspace

 The Mobile Assessment and Treatment Team (MATT) will review this referral and if suitable, complete an assessment with the young person.

-MATT will then provide referrers with feedback and recommendations for this young person.
-If the young person is accepted into this program, they will be offered case management by the continuing care team based at either headspace Meadowbrook or headspace Southport depending on where they live.
+If the assessment determines that the headspace Early Psychosis program is a suitable service to provide ongoing intervention, they will be offered case management by the continuing care team based at either headspace Meadowbrook or headspace Southport depending on where they live.

 • Psychologists